-- the relevant chairman must consult the Chief Executive before making a declaration in relation to the member in question pursuant to paragraph 8.3 d) above, except where that member is the Chief Executive; - in the case of a meeting of the Board of Directors: - the Director may take part in the consideration or discussion of the matter which must be subjected to a vote and the outcome recorded; but - o may not vote on any question with respect to it.
+The relevant chairman must consult the Chief Executive before making a declaration in relation to the member in question pursuant to paragraph 7.3 d) above, except where that member is the Chief Executive;

+In the case of a meeting of the Trust:

+the member may take part in the consideration or discussion of the matter which must be subjected to a vote and the outcome recorded; but may not vote on any question with respect to it.

-g) Standards of Business Conduct
+Standards of Business Conduct

-All Trust staff and the Board of Directors must comply with;

-- the Standards of Business Conduct and Disciplinary Policy (HRP01) - the Anti-Fraud, Bribery and Corruption Policy - the Managing Conflicts of Interest Policy (GP7) - National guidance contained in 'Standards of Business Conduct for NHS staff', the Code of Conduct for NHS Managers and the ABPI Code of Professional Conduct relating to hospitality/gifts from pharmaceutical/external industry.
+With reference to 'The NHS Foundation Trust Code of Governance', all Trust staff and members of the Board must comply with the Trust's Standards of Business Conduct and Disciplinary Policy (HRP01) and the national guidance contained in 'Standards of Business Conduct for NHS staff' (see SO 6.2), the Code of Conduct for NHS Managers 2002 and the ABPI Code of Professional Conduct relating to hospitality / gifts from pharmaceutical / external industry.

-h) Interest of Officers in Contracts
+Interest of Officers in Contracts

-Any officer or employee of the Trust who comes to know that the Trust has entered into or proposes to enter into a contract in which they or any person connected with them has any pecuniary interest, direct or indirect, the Officer shall declare their interest by giving notice in writing of such fact to the Chief Executive or Director of Corporate Affairs as soon as practicable.
+Any officer or employee of the Trust who comes to know that the Trust has entered into or proposes to enter into a contract in which they or any person connected with them (as defined in SO 7.1) has any pecuniary interest, direct or indirect, the Officer shall declare their interest by giving notice in writing of such fact to the Chief Executive or Trust Board Secretary as soon as practicable.